MA English and Related Literature (by research)

 The undergraduate degree should be in literature, or in a related subject that is closely tied to the proposed research project.

-Other relevant experience and expertise may also be considered:
+Other relevant experience and expertise are considered:

 - It is expected that you would be familiar with the recent published work of your proposed supervisor.